Improving Transfer Learning with a Dual Image and Video Transformer for Multi-label Movie Trailer Genre Classification: Conclusions

 While this piece of research analyzed some factors influencing the transferability of learned representations from two popular computer vision datasets to genre trailer classification, its results have given rise to further questions that can be explored as future research.
 For instance, foundation models pretrain architectures on diverse datasets and data modalities, aiming to learn general representations that are transferable to a broader range of tasks.
 For genres that contain spatio-temporal information that differs from the representations learned on ImageNet and Kinetics (like fantasy or science-fiction), applying foundation models could be a promising approach to improve results.
-Finally, our results suggest that although MTGC could benefit from both ImageNet and Kinetics pretraining, competitive performance at a fraction of model complexity can be achieved using only spatial information.
-Therefore, another relevant future research direction is to design architectures and training methods that can model spatio-temporal dependencies more efficiently; e.g., models that simultaneously leverage ImageNet and Kinetics, privileging spatial information while, at the same time making a more efficient use of spatio-temporal information.
+In addition, our results suggest that although MTGC could benefit from both ImageNet and Kinetics pretraining, competitive performance at a fraction of model complexity can be achieved using only spatial information.
+Therefore, another relevant future research direction is to design architectures and training methods that can model spatio-temporal dependencies more efficiently; e.g., models that simultaneously leverage ImageNet and Kinetics, privileging spatial information while, at the same time, making a more efficient use of spatio-temporal information.
+Since the focus of this work was to analyze the transferability of ImageNet and Kinetics representations, DIViTA's design does not use other sources of information from trailers, such as audio, text, posters, or metadata.
+However, DIViTA can easily exploit multimodal information by using other representations obtained with backbones for different modalities on the clips and combining the clip representations with a fusion strategy, similar to how spatial and spatio-temporal representations are aggregated in ResNet-Fusion and ShuffleNet-Fusion.
+Alternatively, DIViTA can be integrated into multimodal methods, such as Moviescope, by adding it as one of the modality-specific genre models of multimodal fusion strategies.